rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 Yes.
 Managed hosting and your domain name are included.

 ### Do I own the website?
 Yes.
-You own the site from day one.
-If services are canceled, help is provided to transfer the site to a new developer.
+You own the website from day one.
+If services are canceled, help is provided to transfer the website to a new developer.

 ### Are there upfront fees?
 No. Pricing is a flat monthly cost that includes hosting, your domain renewal, updates, and support.